scolombo30/ServerlessRESTAPI/README.md

 ```
 aws cloudformation create-stack --stack-name <stack-name> --template-body file://<template-name>
 ```
 N.B.
-If the command gives you errors, try using the aws site to create the stack
+If the command gives you errors, try using the aws site to create the stack.
 5. Wait untill aws has created all the resources.
 6. Enjoy!
 You may now call the endpoints of the APIs